Doris de Pont: Career

 After her studies, de Pont worked as a teacher for several years before moving to the Netherlands, where she lived between 1978 and 1984.
 During this time she found work at the Rudolf Steiner School in The Hague, and also designed and made clothing as part of a women's fashion collective.

 After returning to New Zealand, de Pont met Jack and Trelise Cooper at a night class for pattern making at Auckland Institute of Technology.
 It was through this connection that de Pont acquired the lease for her first boutique situated at 13 O'Connell Street, Auckland.
 The shop opened in June 1985 and sold her designs under the label 'Design: Doris de Pont'.
 In 1994 she joined up with textile designer Adrienne Foote to establish the fashion label DNA which was sold in New Zealand, Australia, the UK and Denmark.
 In 2002 de Pont and Foote parted ways and the DNA label became 'Doris de Pont'. de Pont was known particularly for her designs that incorporated the imagery of New Zealand artists including Richard Killeen and John Pule, and the New Zealand writer Gregory O'Brien.
-Items by de Pont are held in the collections of the Auckland War Memorial Museum, Te Papa and the National Gallery of Victoria.